My maternal grandmother, Leora (Goff) Wilson was almost married on Valentine’s Day, 1914.

 Last Sunday, February 15, 1914, a quiet home wedding was celebrated at the home of Mr. and Mrs. M. S. Goff, near Wichita, Seeley township.
 It was the giving in marriage of the daughter of the home, Miss Leora Frances Goff to Claborn [sic] Daniel Wilson.
 On account of illness in the family there were only the immediate friends of the contracting parties present.
 The ceremony that joined the happy young people together was read by John C. Orth, pastor of the First Presbyterian church of Guthrie Center.
 At the close of the beautiful service the company was invited to the dining room where an elegant wedding dinner was served, all enjoying the feast.
 These young people are among the best in the land and number their friends by their acquaintances.
 They will make their home on a farm in Seeley, where they will soon be at home to their many friends.
 The Times will be joined in extending congratulations and hearty good wishes for long life and happiness by all their friends.

-For their wedding, Clabe bought a set of Rogers silverplate, with oak leaves on the handles.
+Clabe had a set of Rogers silverplate, with oak leaves on the handles.
 (I still have what’s left of them, although Leora’s wedding dress didn’t survive the Despression Era–the cloth was used up for more urgent needs.)

 Whenever anyone mentioned mumps, Grandma Leora Wilson thought of her wedding day, the day after Valentine’s Day in 1914.